 - Interpretability

-The result of clustering should be usable, understandable and interpretable.
-The main aim of clustering in data analytics is to make sure haphazard data is stored in groups based on their characteristical similarity.Â
+The types of data in cluster analysis in data mining of clustering should be usable, understandable and interpretable.
+The main aim of cluster analysis in data mining is to make sure haphazard data is stored in groups based on their characteristical similarity.

 - Helps in dealing with messed up data